thephpleague/url/dev-master/components/query.md

 ### Using a named constructor

 It is possible to create a `Query` object using an array or a `Traversable` object with the `Query::createFromArray` method.
-The expected array must not contain any nested array.

-<p class="message-warning">The method does not uses PHP <code>http_build_query</code> as this methods corrupt key parameters.</p>

 - If a given parameter value is `null` it will be rendered without any value in the resulting query string;
 - If a given parameter value is an empty string il will be rendered without any value **but** with a `=` sign appended to it;